-The chief exorcist of Rome is seeing a rising number of young people coming under the influence of evil, but he has found in recent years that St. John Paul II is a powerful intercessor in the battle for souls.
+The former chief exorcist of Rome saw a rising number of young people coming under the influence of evil but found that Saint John Paul II is a powerful intercessor in the battle for souls.

-A small, unassuming office in south-west Rome seems a rather ordinary setting in which to play out a grand battle between good and evil.
-It is here, though, that Father Gabriele Amorth has carried out most of his 70,000 exorcisms over the past 30 years.
+A small, unassuming office in southwest Rome seems a rather ordinary setting in which to play out a grand battle between good and evil.
+It is here, though, that Father Gabriele Amorth carried out an estimated 100,000 exorcisms in his lifetime.

 The Ordinary & Extraordinary Powers of the Devil